Jobseekers should prioritise soft skills and technical capabilities to attract employers

 An independent survey of 620 hiring managers in Australia shows that 78% forecast it will be more challenging to find qualified professionals in the coming five years, despite 68% of the population holding a qualification .
 What’s more, the qualities required to lead companies to success are evolving in line with this digitised shift.
 The top three skills managers will look for in candidates to successfully lead a company into the digital future are technical know-how (57%), delegating decision making processes (53%) and communication skills (52%).

-Andrew Morris, Director of Robert Half says: “Higher academic qualifications are no longer the primary pathway for those entering the workforce to achieve their career goals.
+Nicole Gorton, Director at Robert Half says: “Higher academic qualifications are no longer the primary pathway for those entering the workforce to achieve their career goals.
 Given the rate at which technology evolves, the skills and knowledge required to fulfil a role successfully are changing at a greater rate than traditional university courses can adapt to so holding formal qualifications is becoming a less relevant indicator of a candidate’s suitability for a job.”

 Does a degree still have value?